geoloar/TIE-toolbox/README.md

 PURPOSE:

-The TIEtoolbox is a set of functions that performs the Trace Information Extraction (TIE) algorithm on traces (bedrock interface traces and fault traces) in a geological map.
-The TIEtoolbox allows to load the geological spatial data, extract the traces, perform the TIE and visualise the results.For more information concerning the TIE, see Rauch et al. (2019): https://doi.org/10.1016/j.jsg.2019.06.007.
+The TIE-toolbox is a set of functions that performs the Trace Information Extraction (TIE) algorithm on traces (bedrock interface traces and fault traces) in a geological map.
+The TIE-toolbox allows to load the geological spatial data, extract the traces, perform the TIE and visualize the results.
+For more information concerning the TIE, see Rauch et al. (2019): https://doi.org/10.1016/j.jsg.2019.06.007.